Opinions expressed by Entrepreneur contributors are their own.

 1. A platform that shields you from your processor partner’s complexity

-Secure services let you collect data once, with one consent agreement that covers every use.
-Meanwhile, new controlling and processing technologies like digital contracts can control what data can be used by which partners and stop misuse in real time.
+Secure data sharing services let you collect data once, with one consent agreement that covers every use.
+Meanwhile, new controlling and processing surveillance technologies like digital contracts can control what data can be used by which partners and stop misuse in real time.
 Even if your partners have byzantine permissions processes or procedures, it doesn’t matter.
 Your data platform handles the complexity and gives you meaningful reporting that will keep you apprised of how much of the data is being used where and how, and how much isn’t.
 These processes should also be highly predictable, completely safe and infinitely repeatable.
 It’s a game changer for managing data and managing use risk.

 2. A clear indication of what analytics are being used